gpestana/blg/README.md

 blg
 ===

-Blog engine implemented with Python - Flask framework - with Admin Panel and search engine.
+Blog engine implemented with Python - Flask framework - and PostgreSQL, with Admin Panel and search engine.
+Ready to deploy in Heroku.

 Main modules: